-Always treat your water use API melafix fish remedy for bacterial infection.
+Always treat your water using API melafix fish remedy for bacterial infection.

 Fin Rot / Tail Rot

-As the name suggests, fin or tail rot is a disease that causes the fins to turn opaque or become blood-streaked.
+As the name suggests, fin or tail rot is a disease that causes the fins to turn opaque or blood-streaked.
 The fish dies when the erosion of the fin reaches the base of the fin.
-The bacteria that causes fin or tail rot generally do not affect healthy fish.
-Fin rot starts to attack a fish when the fish are stressed, or when the fin is damaged due to extreme fin nipping.
+The bacteria that cause fin or tail rot generally do not affect healthy fish.
+Fin rot starts to attack a fish when the guppy fish are stressed or when the fin is damaged due to extreme fin nipping.